-- 2: These registers can be addressed from any bank. - 3: These registers/bits are not implemented on PIC16(L)F1938 devices, read as '0'. - 4: Unimplemented, read as '1'.
+2: These registers can be addressed from any bank.

+3: These registers/bits are not implemented on PIC16(L)F1936 devices, read as '0'.

-3.4 PCL and PCLATH
+3.3 PCL and PCLATH

 The Program Counter (PC) is 15 bits wide.
 The low byte comes from the PCL register, which is a readable and writable register.
 The high byte (PC<14:8>) is not directly readable or writable and comes from PCLATH.
 On any Reset, the PC is cleared.
-Figure 3-3 shows the five situations for the loading of the PC.
+Figure 3-4 shows the five situations for the loading of the PC.

-FIGURE 3-3: LOADING OF PC IN DIFFERENT SITUATIONS
+FIGURE 3-4: LOADING OF PC IN DIFFERENT SITUATIONS

-3.4.1 MODIFYING PCL
+3.3.1 MODIFYING PCL

 Executing any instruction with the PCL register as the destination simultaneously causes the Program Counter PC<14:8> bits (PCH) to be replaced by the contents of the PCLATH register.
-This allows the entire contents of the program counter to be changed by writing the desired upper seven bits to the PCLATH register.
-When the lower eight bits are written to the PCL register, all 15 bits of the program counter will change to the values contained in the PCLATH register and those being written to the PCL register.
+This allows the entire contents of the program counter to be changed by writing the desired upper 7 bits to the PCLATH register.
+When the lower 8 bits are written to the PCL register, all 15 bits of the program counter will change to the values contained in the PCLATH register and those being written to the PCL register.

-3.4.2 COMPUTED GOTO
+3.3.2 COMPUTED GOTO

 A computed GOTO is accomplished by adding an offset to the program counter (ADDWF PCL).
 When performing a table read using a computed GOTO method, care should be exercised if the table location crosses a PCL memory boundary (each 256-byte block).
-Refer to the Application Note AN556, "Implementing a Table Read" (DS00556).
+Refer to Application Note AN556, "Implementing a Table Read" (DS00556).

-3.4.3 COMPUTED FUNCTION CALLS
+3.3.3 COMPUTED FUNCTION CALLS